Why we changed our pricing to focus on regular-sized businesses

 Why regular-sized businesses?

 One of the fundamental reasons we are moving towards better serving regular-sized businesses than is that we don't want to be distracted from our primary mission.
-We have a core group, consisting of hundreds of happy customers, who love Fathom as it is: simple and easy to use for their needs as businesses of their size.
+We have a core group, consisting of hundreds of happy customers, who love Fathom as it is: simple website analytics which are easy to use for their needs as businesses of their size.
 Sure, they welcome additional features, but they're happy to pay a reasonable price per month for a simple, valuable, quality service.

 There seems to be a trend in SaaS where startups try to focus on bigger and bigger customers, forcing out small ones as they themselves grow in size.
 It seems like there’s a race to the highest paying plans.
 We don’t want to operate like that, and we’re betting that there’s room to be a profitable and sustainable SaaS company who focuses on the market we’re part of and feel we can serve the best: individuals/bloggers and regular-sized businesses.